Author: Lily Mazzarella

 Besides aging us (read: causing brittle skin and making us more subject to wrinkles, splotchy redness, acne, and poor quality collagen formation), sugar is now shown to have direct effects on our immune system:

 The list goes on, but I think you get the picture.
 With an impending cold & flu season, you have more reason than ever to kick the habit, now.
-(If you need more convincing, check out our Fall Immunity Builder Guide for more surprising effects of sugar fallout.)
+(If you need more convincing, check out our Fall Immunity Builder Guide or 21-Day Sugar Detox Daily Guide for more surprising effects of sugar fallout.)
 For now, here are some nourishing tricks to wean you out of that toxic relationship.

 To diminish cravings for sugar and simple carbs throughout the day.
 Many studies have shown that robust protein breakfasts engender healthier food choices throughout the day, with an overall decrease in calorie consumption and overeating.
 This can be achieved with a protein smoothie (make sure it contains some fat and enough fiber!), homemade turkey sausage and greens, 2 eggs with smoked salmon and mushrooms, or a bowl of lentil soup.
 I’m a big fan of “real food” for breakfast!
 Lunch should be similarly rich in protein-and fiber to keep you fueled through the afternoon.